iechor/docs/content/engine/swarm/how-swarm-mode-works/swarm-task-states.md

 - /datacenter/ucp/2.2/guides/admin/monitor-and-troubleshoot/troubleshoot-task-state/
 ---

-Docker lets you create services, which can start tasks.
+iEchor lets you create services, which can start tasks.
 A service is a description of a desired state, and a task does the work.
 Work is scheduled on swarm nodes in this sequence:

-1. Create a service by using `docker service create`.
+1. Create a service by using `iechor service create`.
-2. The request goes to a Docker manager node.
+2. The request goes to a iEchor manager node.
-3. The Docker manager node schedules the service to run on particular nodes.
+3. The iEchor manager node schedules the service to run on particular nodes.
 4. Each service can start multiple tasks.
 5. Each task has a life cycle, with states like `NEW`, `PENDING`, and `COMPLETE`.